jeffkitson-music/holidates/README.md

 // or as a separate library script var easter = Holidates.getHoliday("easter","2022-2023")
 ```
-## :pushpin: What about fixed dates?
+## :pushpin: What about fixed date holidays?
 ### As a formula in GSheets
 Not all holidays float.
 For fixed date holidays, use the =DATE function.
 ```swift